ADHD and Crying Easily in Adults: An NJ Emotional Guide

 Emotional Exhaustion and Low Stress Tolerance

 One of the earliest signs is persistent mental fatigue.
-Adults may wake up already feeling drained, with little emotional buffer for stress.
+ADHD can affect sleep as well, so adults may wake up already feeling drained, with little emotional buffer for stress.

 According to NIMH, adults with ADHD are more likely to experience irritability, frustration, and difficulty regulating emotions, particularly under sustained stress.
 Research published in BMC Psychiatry highlights emotional dysregulation as a key driver of work-related exhaustion in adults with ADHD.